Race Day Timeline

 County Road 42C to Centennial Drive Road will be closed to traffic for the opening 3/4 mile of the race, after which runners will have a full lane closure on County Road 23E (Centennial Dr) to the top of Monster Mountain at mile 1.8.
 From Monster Mountain to the Bingham Hill Rd turn, runners will use the hard shoulder.
 Bingham Hill Road will be closed to all westbound vehicular traffic from County Road 23E to Overland Trail.
 Neighborhood traffic will be routed in and out from west to east.

 Traffic control volunteers will be at all major intersections on the course to guide runners and stop traffic.
-Police officers will be manning the Taft Hill road crossing.
-All volunteer and police instructions are final.
+Police officers and flaggers will be assisting with parking in the morning, at the Taft Hill road crossing at mile 10.2, and on Linden Street at the finish.
+All volunteer, flagger and police instructions are final.

 All aid stations will be staffed with a volunteer first responder who will have access to a first-aid kit containing items that you may need for minor medical issues such as scrapes and blisters.